Go see, ask why, show respect.Fujio Cho (born in 1938), Toyota Motor Corporation honorary Chairman

 For field visits to be successful, there are some prerequisites:

-The experts on the ground are the people who work there, often for many years, their experience and knowledge are of great value.
+The experts on the ground are the people who work there.
+They have often been around for many years.
+Their experience and knowledge are of great value.
 They must be taken into account.
 They often have good ideas for improving things in their area.
-These ideas should be noted, their impact assessed on other sectors and then implemented or explained to operators why they are not good for the organization.
+You probably have your ideas, and maybe you have already tested them.
+However, you must be naive and listen to the proposals from the field.
+Refrain to judge hastily.
+You will then check the impacts on the other sectors.
+You can then implement or explain to operators why those are not good for the organization.

-There is just one point on which the manager or director will have to be inflexible: it is security.
+In factories, there is just one point on which the manager or director will have to be inflexible: it is security.
 If the wearing of glasses is mandatory, everyone must wear them, the manager must be exemplary in this area.

 Gemba is the terrain where value is created where field problems are dealt with.
 You have to go see with your own eyes , question the teams in the field (ask why) and value the ideas and proposals that are made (show respect).